Best Parental Control Apps for iPhone & iPad – Tested in 2022

 - Slowed down the iPhone or iPad

 I was only able to find a few parental control apps for iOS that worked well.
 You’ll find the top 5 apps that made the cut and performed the best in my tests in the list below.
-If you want the quickest answer, Qustodio was the app that performs the best during my test. it has a comprehensive web filter, multiple screen time management tools, and real-time geo-tracking.
-You can even try it yourself risk-free for 30 days with its money-back guarantee.
+If you want the quickest answer, Qustodio was the app that performed the best during my test. it has a comprehensive web filter, multiple screen time management tools, and real-time geo-tracking.
+You can even get a 30-day free trial – no credit card required.